rowland007/Encryption-Coding/README.md

 - **Data Files**: Create an original data file in the specified data format, produce the encrypted and decrypted data files, and ensure all file names match the source code defined file names.
 - **C/C++ Program Functionality and Best Practices**: Demonstrate industry standard best practices, including in-line comments and appropriate naming conventions to enhance readability of code.
 Develop functional C/C++ code that illustrates a software design pattern approach.
 - **Process Summary**: Provide a summary of the debugging that is thorough and systematic, including specific types of bugs, and accurately describe the corrections.

+# Build instructions

+The timestamp functions require the use of the `chrono` header and the use of `C++ 20`.
+To enable the features on Visual Studio, choose `/std::c++latest` to ensure the compiler will build the code without errors.